wp-plugins/aweber-web-form-widget/readme.txt

 == Upgrade Notice ==

+= 1.1 =
+* Add subscribers to a list by commenting and blog registrations.
+* Added Dashboard widget that displays list statistics and AWeber blog updates.

 = 1.0.1 =
-Bugfix to address loading issues with certain WordPress themes.
+* Bugfix to address loading issues with certain WordPress themes.

 = 1.0 =
 * Initial release.